Litmus Architecture #

 3. Test Configuration & Execution #

 The sidecar YAML tree on the left, the runtime objects it produces on the right.
-TestEntry is a recursive node — file-scope, class-scope, method-scope all share the same shape; the recursion is described in the field list rather than drawn as a self-edge (Mermaid routes self-edges through neighbouring entities and the line reads as a phantom relationship).
+TestEntry is a recursive node — file-scope, class-scope, and method-scope all share the same shape.

 erDiagram